 Chris is a Partner in McInnes Cooper’s St. John’s office who practices exclusively labour and employment law.
-He advises corporate, government, institutional and non-profit entities on effectively managing their workforce, from pre-employment screening to maintaining a safe, healthy and respectful work environment, conducting workplace investigations, and imposing disciplinary measures.
-He also has considerable experience in accommodating disabilities, workplace privacy, human rights issues, union avoidance, and management of strikes and lockouts.
+He advises businesses, governments, institutional and non-profit entities on all aspects for effectively managing their workforce, including:

 Chris believes in a close working relationship with clients, aimed at solving labour and employment problems creatively and avoiding adjudication wherever possible.
 Where adjudication is unavoidable, however, Chris has significant experience and a record of success representing employers in human rights complaints, wrongful dismissal suits, grievance arbitration, judicial review and labour board applications.